Skip to Content

 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 350℉ (176℃).
-Then, combine the spinach and eggs in a food processor or blender until smooth, for 2-3 minutes.
+Combine the spinach and eggs in a food processor or blender until smooth, for 2-3 minutes.

 The ingredients for the spinach protein wraps in a food processor.

 Step 2: Line a rimmed baking sheet with parchment paper or a silicone mat.
-Pour the spinach puree onto the baking sheet.
-Spread it evenly using a rubber spatula.
+Pour the spinach puree onto the baking sheet and spread it evenly with a rubber spatula.

 Spinach mixture spread onto a baking sheet.

-Step 3: Bake for 15-20 minutes and let it cool at room temperature for 10 minutes.
+Step 3: Bake for 15-20 minutes, then let it cool at room temperature for 10 minutes.
 Pat the wraps with a paper towel to remove excess moisture before cutting them to serve.

 Spinach protein wraps baking in the oven.